Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 Only used when `homeassistant: true` in `configuration.yaml`.
 Required for [Home Assistant MQTT discovery](https://www.home-assistant.io/docs/mqtt/discovery/).

 ## Device specific commands
 Some devices offer device specific commands.
 Example: for the Xiaomi DJT11LM Aqara vibration sensor you can set the `sensitivity`.
-To find out wether your device supports any specific commands, checkout the device page (which can be reached via the supported devices page).
+To find out whether your device supports any specific commands, checkout the device page (which can be reached via the supported devices page).